SSWConsulting/SSW.Rules.Content/rules/production-do-you-know-how-to-conduct-an-interview/rule.md

 <!--endintro-->

-1. Introduce yourself, then the interviewee, then the topic of the interview: <br>
+1. Introduce yourself, then the interviewee, then the topic of the interview:

 ::: greybox
 "Hi guys, today we're talking about J Query with Peter Smith, how's it going Peter?"